GeneZharov/introversion/README.md

     To offer protection against timing attacks and fingerprinting, the precision of `Date.now()` might get rounded depending on the environment.
-    So consider use of “repeat” option to increase preciseness in this case.
+    So consider the use of “repeat” option to increase preciseness in this case.

     *Default:* `"auto"`

 * **clone**

     * `"auto"` — clone all the values before printing if DevTools are detected
-    * `true` / `false` — whether to deeply clone all values for printing
+    * `true`/`false` — whether to deeply clone all values for printing

     *Default:* `"auto"`

 * **errorHandling**

-    * `"warn"` — output errors as warnings and try to fallback on default behavior
+    * `"warn"` — output errors as warnings and try to fall back on the default behavior
     * `"throw"` — always throw an exception on error

     *Default:* `"warn"`

 * **devTools**

-    For some options it is important if DevTools are connected to the program.
+    For some options, it is important if DevTools are connected to the program.
     Introversion tries to detect DevTools with a test output to the log.
-To skip it, you can explicitly specify presense of DevTools with this option.
+To skip it, you can explicitly specify presence of DevTools with this option.
-    Or you can explicitly specify all the options that depends on DevTools (currently these are “clone”, “format”, “formatErrors”).
+    Or you can explicitly specify all the options that depend on DevTools (currently these are “clone”, “format”, “formatErrors”).

     * `"auto"` — detect DevTools with a test output to the log
-    * `true` / `false` — whether DevTools are connected
+    * `true`/`false` — whether DevTools are connected

     *Default:* `"auto"`

 * **dev**

-    If `true` Introversion utilities will additionally print a configuration object they are using and a stack trace including the detected user code position in it that is useful for configuring “stackTraceShift” option.
+    If `true` Introversion utilities additionally print a configuration object they are using and a stack trace including the detected user code position in it that is useful for configuring “stackTraceShift” option.

     *Default:* `false`